bobleesj/cifkit/docs/intro.md

 reimplementing it for every project, does not scale when you have thousands of files.

-`cifkit` is written so scientists can focus on the science—not on boilerplate geometry code.
+`cifkit` is written so scientists can focus on the science - not on boilerplate geometry code.

 Here are the main goals of `cifkit` for the scientific community: